Basil, apple, sage and spearmint;

 A little mint history

 The aromatic presence of the mint family have be pleasing our senses for centuries.
-Mints (mentha) are a part of the lamiaceae or labiatae family–which isn’t a small family.
+Mints (mentha) are a part of the lamiaceae or labiatae family, which is a very large family.
 It includes many of our favorite culinary herbs like basil, rosemary, oregano, sage and penny royal.
-Honestly, there is a bit of debate in the horticulture world as to what clearly defines the mint family, but most recognize that there at least 25 species of mints and countless hybrids including the fun stuff like pineapple, ginger and chocolate mint.
+Honestly, there is a bit of debate in the horticulture world as to where the mint family begins and ends, and what clearly defines a mint.
+However most herbalists and gardners recognize that there at least 25 species of mints and countless hybrids including the fun stuff like pineapple, ginger and chocolate mint.

 Western nutritional highlights of mints

-Nutritionally, mints don’t have an abundance of vitamins or minerals, rather its medicinal benefits come from its volatile oil –menthol.
+Nutritionally, mints don’t have an abundance of vitamins or minerals, rather its medicinal benefits come from its volatile oil menthol.
 Today, menthol is used extensively from topical muscle applications and shampoos to internal cold and digestive medicines and the flavorings in gums and mouthwashes.
+Did you know that Idaho grows a large amount of mint for the chewing gum industry?

 Mint’s Eastern nutritional energetics and healing properties

-- Releases wind—What is wind, you ask?
-External wind creates colds, allergies, flus and more severe patterns like Bell’s Palsy and frozen shoulder.
+- Releases wind – What is wind, you ask?
+External wind creates colds, allergies, flu and more severe patterns like Bell’s Palsy and frozen shoulder.
 Interior patterns of wind appear as ticks, twinges, trigeminal neuralgia to stroke patterns.
 Mints releases exterior wind patterns, opening the sinuses and relieving congestion or it can help to quell interior wind.

-- Facilitates the menstrual flow and eases PMS–More movement of Liver qi constraint and congestion means less PMS and an easier cylcle.
+- Facilitates the menstrual flow and eases PMS – More movement of Liver qi constraint and congestion means less PMS and an easier cycle.

 Let’s look at the unique energetics a few favorite mints

-Catnip–Yes, you read that right.
+Catnip – Yes, you read that right.
 I rarely use catnip to release exterior conditions, however, it is my favorite mint for treating babies with tummy troubles.
-Sutble and calming, catnip is fabulous for colic and children with weak or slow digestion.
+Subtle and calming, catnip is fabulous for colic and children with weak or slow digestion.
 English nurses used it readily with babies during WWII.
 And I’ve seen it to be very successful in pulling babies off of GERD medications.

 Seven ways to use mints